Skip to Main Content

 No Cap On Economic Damages in a Medical Malpractice Claim in Georgia

 As a starting point, it is important to emphasize that there are no statutory caps on economic damages in medical malpractice claims in Georgia.
+In the context of personal injury, Georgia law allows victims to seek full compensation for their economic losses.
 Economic damages are actual monetary losses.
 You can take action to recover the full extent of your quantifiable losses.
 In other words, victims of medical negligence can seek compensation for all their:

 • Property damage;